StiglerLab/Zernia_2021_Scc2-4condensates/README.md

 Content:
 - videos of droplet microscopy and function for background correction
-- qualitative and quantitative analysis of DNA compaction
+- qualitative and quantitative analysis of DNA compaction, exemplary videos of DNA compaction by Scc2/4
-- analysis of cohesin binding behavior
+- analysis of cohesin binding behavior, exemplary video of cohesin recruitment to condensates
--